Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

 \item LLMs provide a flexible, natural language-based interaction mechanism for conducting causal analysis that can work alongside existing tools, thus democratizing access to causal tools and knowledge.

-\item LLMs offer a new capability to extract the key primitives of an actual causality question (necessity, sufficiency, normality, etc.).
-This opens up the possibility of building systems based on formal actual causality research for practical scenarios for perhaps the first time. \end{itemize}
+\item LLMs offer a new capability to extract the key primitives of an token causality question (necessity, sufficiency, normality, etc.).
+This opens up the possibility of building systems based on formal token causality research for practical scenarios for perhaps the first time. \end{itemize}

 It is important to recognize that answering causal questions require iterative steps in practice.
 LLMs can potentially enable a wide and effective adoption of causality in practice and break the barriers between different research communities related to causality.